RickCogley/RCC-live/content/post/2017-04-18-TMSIDK-is-a-Fake-News-Antidote.md

 I keep thinking it's an "antidote" in a sly way, because of the focus they bring to (admittedly _ad hoc_) fact checking, because a part of the game is to judge the "IDKs" participants present as fact, and because of how we get to observe the thought processes of some very smart people.

 It's a real pleasure, and you might like it too.
+The show has some serious heavy hitters as panelists.
 Check it out!

+:newspaper: :white_check_mark:

 ## More Info

 * TMDISK main site: http://tmsidk.com